Names on Nodes

 automated application of biological nomenclature

 Names on Nodes is a web application that automatically applies biological nomenclature to datasets.
-Datasets may be uploaded as bioinformatics files (Nexus, etc.).
-Names on Nodes uses the definitions of names to apply them to phylogenetic hypotheses.
+Datasets may be loaded as bioinformatics files (currently Newick and NexML).
+Names on Nodes uses the mathematical definitions of names to apply them to phylogenetic hypotheses.
+The basic principles which Names on Nodes uses were laid out in:

 Documentation